phoneix224/safe-steps-map/README.md

 Your footsteps become the map.

-🎯 Core Idea
+<h3>🎯 Core Idea</h3>

 If you can walk it, you can walk back.
-PathFinder makes sure you never lose that path.omain](https://docs.lovable.dev/features/custom-domain#custom-domain)
+PathFinder makes sure you never lose that path